There are no rules on when to finish breastfeeding. All mothers and babies are different. Aim to finish when you feel good about it.

 Introduce a bedtime routine that includes a sleep cue.
 This could be a song or story that can continue when breastfeeding has stopped.

-Offer your child a snack just before you expect them to breastfeed.
+Offer your child a snack just before you expect them to ask for a breastfeed.
 This is to increase the length of time between feeds or shorten a feed.

 Sit with your child and have a drink and a snack yourself.
 This can show the pleasure of sharing food.
-It is also a way of giving attention to compensate for the closeness of breastfeeding.
+It is also a way of giving attention to make up for the closeness of breastfeeding.

 Suggest an interesting activity